fmtlib/fmt/doc/index.rst

 All functions and classes provided by the C++ Format library reside in namespace ``fmt`` and macros have prefix ``FMT_``.
-For brevity the namespace is often omitted in examples.
+For brevity the namespace is usually omitted in examples.

 .. doxygenfunction:: fmt::Format(StringRef)

+.. doxygenfunction:: fmt::Format(StringRef, const Args &...)

 .. doxygenclass:: fmt::BasicWriter
+   :members:

+.. doxygenclass:: fmt::BasicFormatter
    :members:

 .. doxygenclass:: fmt::Formatter